 - Physical, sexual, or psychological abuse and neglect (including trafficking)

-- Natural and technological disasters or terrorism
+- Natural and technological disasters

 - Family or community violence

 - Discrimination, prejudice, and racism